SLAM for Visually Impaired People: a Survey: Conclusion

-Given the widespread application of SLAM in robotic, autonomous drones, and auto-driving car navigation, these techniques can be adapted to ensure safe and independent VIB navigation.
+Given the widespread application of SLAM in robotic, autonomous drones, and auto-driving car navigation, these techniques can be adapted to ensure safe and independent BVI navigation.
 This is particularly important in dynamic and challenging environments, including those with varying lighting conditions where research opportunities remain abundant.
-The potential for integrating these techniques into the navigation of visually impaired individuals continues to be an open and promising avenue aligned with the broader contexts of robotics and autonomous navigation.
+The potential of integrating these techniques into the navigation of visually impaired individuals continues to be an open and promising avenue.

-\begin{acks} We would like to thank all survey participants.
-Additionally, We would like to express our sincere gratitude to Fatemeh Reyheneh Bamdad for her contribution in conducting the data analysis for the survey in the first part of this paper. \end{acks}